willhk10/Pi-in-the-Sky/README.md

 # 1.25.22
  ### Work done -
- * Made tentative schedule and came up with design for parachute deployment using a nosecone that opens and releases the parachute after a servo releases it.
+ * Made tentative schedule and came up with the design for parachute deployment using a nosecone that opens and releases the parachute after a servo releases it.
 Also finalized base of rocket and fins.

 # 1.27.22
   ### Work done -